 - Surgery.
 When other treatments don't work, surgery is a good option.

-Is Surgery Used to Treat Knee Osteoarthritis?
+When Is Surgery Used to Treat Knee Osteoarthritis?

 If your doctor wants to treat the osteoarthritis in the knee with surgery, the options are arthroscopy, osteotomy, and arthroplasty.

 - An osteotomy is a procedure that aims to make the knee alignment better by changing the shape of the bones.
-This type of surgery may be recommended if you have damage primarily in one area of the knee.
+This type of surgery may be recommended if you have damage mostly in one area of the knee.
 It might also be recommended if you have broken your knee and it has not healed well.
 An osteotomy is not permanent, and further surgery may be necessary later on.